-The type of the hook as which the hook has been called, for example pack or unpack_ptr.
+The type of the hook as which the subroutine has been called, for example pack or unpack_ptr.

 arg will return a placeholder for each argument it is being passed.
+Note that not all arguments may be supported depending on the context of the subroutine.

-1.5.18 dependencies
+1.5.19 dependencies